PostPCEra/MLDocs/docs/34_ML_Technology_Stack.md

   TTS Lessons:
      - find that black scrren editor ACE editor notes by searching OUR repo
-     - have  Django & Mobx as components
+     - have  Django & Mobx as components .
+Mobx gives simplicity so no 'DidComponentMount' etc.. nonsense of React js
-     -
+     - Django : have simple Django & React as shown below, replace React with Mobx .
+Django-cookie-cutter is later versoions

 ```